prob140/prob140.github.io/logistics.md

 Please make sure that you are not enrolled in a class that has a conflicting final exam.
 If you have extended time accommodations for exams, please make sure that you have enough hours on the morning and afternoon of Friday, 12/17 for the 140 final.

-We are aware that there are students in different time zones and that some students have extended time accommodations.
-Please expect alternate exam times to be as close as possible to the times announced above.
-Please hold further questions until we announce the details.
-Thank you!
+There may be alternate exams for students with extended time accommodations and students in different timezones.
+Those students should expect their exam to be on the listed day, as close to the listed time as possible depending on schedules, accommodations, and available resources.

 ## Grades ##